Quick - what is the dirtiest thing in your house?

 The kitchen sponge is the working horse for cleaning up the culinary mess, spills and other dirt from around your kitchen.
 As a result, the most recent German study concluded that they are estimated to contain 46 billion bacteria per square centimetre, spanning 362 different species.
 The sheer amount had even surprised the researchers involved.
 That is half of what you come in contact with when kissing another person.
 Yikes.

 But don’t proclaim the sponge as your enemy just yet.
 It might get dirty, but most of the bacteria pose no harm to humans.
 Another myth to bust is that boiling and microwaving the sponge is an acceptable way to sanitise them.
-The latest research found that there is no difference between sponges that are sanitised vs. those that aren't.
-We know bacteria multiply faster than you can sing the birthday song.
+Latest research found that there's no difference between sponges that are sanitised vs. those that aren't.
+Bacteria can multiply faster than 20 minutes!

 The best way to ensure safety is to simply replace your sponges regularly.
 A good indication of bad bacteria is a foul smell, so you know when it's time for a new one.